teaching-on-testbeds/hello-aerpaw/helloaerpaw.md

 cd; ./startOEOConsole.sh
 ```

 This will display a table showing all of the vehicles in your experiment, and their current state.
 You should see two vehicles, with ID 1 and ID 2.
+Leave this running - later, you will need to run some additional commands in this window.

 Now you can connect QGroundControl to your experiment.
 In QGroundControl,